 - 1. Refer to "Quick troubleshooting," the next section in this chapter. - 2.
 Access Web site links and additional information about the computer through Help and Support.
 Click Start, and then click Help and Support. - 3.
-Contact technical support: - a.
-Open your Web browser, and then click Start. - b.
-Click Help and Support, and then click Contact support to start a chat session with a support specialist.
+For further assistance, contact technical support by clicking Start, clicking Help and Support, and then clicking Contact support to start a chat session with a support specialist.
+You can also refer to the Worldwide Telephone Numbers booklet included with the computer to contact technical support.